 Those of you who know me, those of you who used to follow my previous blog (the one I deleted when I started again) will know that the past few years have been hard on me; 2017 being the toughest year of my life, by far - so far (I'm not naive enough to think there won't be a harder one further down the line).
 In the space of a few years I lost 5 of my closest friends.
 1 died (so bloody inconsiderate of her for she was the best friend I've ever had).
 2 were nasty bullies who I finally saw for the first time - for years I'd been blinkered to them and altough they were never friends to begin with until I finally saw them for who they really are I always believed they were.
 1 was duped into believing the lies of one of the nasty ones; sadly she has mental health issues and he played her better than an irish man plays his fiddle.
 The other one gutted me a little, for I truly believed she was a good/kind person with a kind heart.
 To discover she was a liar who was only interested all the time I was of use to her, was a hard one to take.
 Turns out I wasn't the first to have fallen into her trap.
 Yes, I really was that much of a sucker in my past life.
 I let some real shit into my inner circle.
 Thankfully, I wisened up to them all (wish I'd have listened to my Mum sooner - wow is that woman an amazing judge of character?
 She sounded out every-single-one-of-them and got them all spot on; I have made a pact that in future if she tells me not to trust someone, or that they are no good, I'm going to believe her.
 She did warn me about another who is attached a friend last week, but I've had her number for a long time and have never trusted her - I can't be quite-so-stupid as I believed I was, after all!).

-I'm not ashamed, or afraid, to admit that this-time-last year I had stockpiled enough paracetamol to end the pain I was feeling, and I really was in pain.
+I'm not ashamed, or afraid, to admit that this-time-last year I had stockpiled enough paracetamol to end the pain I was feeling, and I really was in pain; sadly, that wasn't the first time I'd done such a thing either, although back then I'd spoken to someone and realised it was a stupid thing to be thinking.
 A pain unlike anything I had experienced before.
 I felt as though I was worthless; people had used-and-abused me my whole life.
 Bad things happened, and were followed by more bad things, which were followed by even worse things (first world problems not withstanding).
 How selfish is/was that of me?
 I have a charmed life compared to others throughout the world, but to me, at that time, in that moment, I questioned my very existance, figuring I was only here for the amusement of others.
 I know now, how wrong that was, that I allowed those people to use-and-abuse, and that I was the one who had to take control; take back the power I gave away to them in the first place.
 I did what had to be done, yet that still didn't stop the pain I was in.
 It didn't make me feel better.
 My dog being the final nail in my coffin (thank goodness it wasn't hammered tight, or I might not be here now).
 I have never felt so useless in my life as I did when it came to her.
 I was desperate to do whatever it ook to keep her alive.
 When I failed in my endeavour and had to have her murdered (none of this PTS bullshit; I paid a vet to kill her, and not even a nice vet) 47 years of crap crashed down on me that night, and it was only yesterday (some 15 months later) that I was able to look at photo's of her without feeling as though my heart had been ripped out; I even smiled as I watched some videos.
 I know I did all I could for her, that had I put her through the operation the vets were hard selling me (purely to make more money out of me - apparently £8000 wasn't enough for them) that I would have been doing it for my benefit only; yes, I would have prolonged her life for another 6,7, possibly 12 months but at what cost to her?
 I did the right thing and I know that now.

 What made me really think yesterday, about doors, windows, opening and closing though, is how odd things have been since then; odd in a good way.